durwasa-chakraborty/pace-lecture-series/README.md

 - Provides a professional and responsive layout.
 - Makes it easy to present lecture series content.
 - Supports customization for branding and structure.
+This is to also mention that the theme and the design of the page has been referred from (ILUGC)[https://ilugc.in/]

 ---